oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/GPU/nim-gpu-oke/README.md

 docker run --rm -it --gpus all -v $(pwd)/model-store:/model-store -v $(pwd)/model_config.yaml:/model_config.yaml -v $(pwd)/Llama-2-7b-chat-hf:/engine_dir nvcr.io/ohlfw0olaadg/ea-participants/nemollm-inference-ms:24.02.rc4 bash -c "model_repo_generator llm --verbose --yaml_config_file=/model_config.yaml"
 ```

-### Export the model repository to an Oracle Object Storage Bucket
+### Export the model repository to an Oracle Cloud Object Storage Bucket

 At this stage, the model repository is located in the directory `model-store`.
 You can use `oci-cli` to do a bulk upload to one of your buckets in the region.
 Here is an example for a bucket called "NIM" where we want the model store to be uploaded in NIM/llama2-7b-hf (in case we upload different model configuration to the same bucket):